-Domesticated pets are completely dependant on us for their survival, which can create an added level of guilt when a pet dies.
+Domesticated pets are completely dependent on us for their survival, which can create an added level of guilt when a pet dies.
 Was there something more that could have been done?
-Should they have sprung for that longshot surgery which cost $7,000?
+Should they have sprung for that long shot surgery which cost $7,000?
 If, for whatever reason, the person had to put their pet to sleep, they could doubt their decision.
-So keep reminding the owner how fortunate their pet was to have such an amazing parent.
+So keep reminding the owner how fortunate their pet was to have such an amazing pet parent.

 Use the pet’s name

 Never refer to the pet as “the dog” or “the cat.”

 Even if you can’t wrap your head around a person being that upset over the loss of a pet, you should still be courteous.
 If someone or something was given a name, you should use it.